senchalabs/jQTouch/README.md

 ### Dependencies

-We have quite a few dependencies at the moment, as we build certain features directly from Zepto (which uses Rake), and we use Compass for stylesheets, which is only available via Ruby.
+We have quite a few dependencies at the moment, as we build with Compass/SASS for stylesheets, which is only available via Ruby.
 The actual build system, however, is built on Grunt.

 Please make sure you have the following installed: